hyperledger-archives/aries-toolbox/docs/decorators/pagination/README.md

 **Decorator:** `~paginate`, `~page`

-The pagination decorators defines elements common to messages querying for and returning a list of results where paging is desirable.
+The pagination decorators define elements common to messages querying for and returning a list of results where paging is desirable.
+These decorators use a cursor style paging mechanism for flexibility; for simple collections where offsets are sufficient, offset based pagination can be implemented using cursor values such as `offset:10` while more complex collections accessed from a database or other sources can use cursors representing rows in a table with unique identifiers.

+Using arbitrary cursor strings means that at the protocol level, there is no prescription of underlying pagination mechanism.
+For more details into the reasoning for this style, [read this post from Slack about pagination][slack-post].

 ## Decorator Definition

 ### `~paginate`

-The `~paginate` decorator is used in messages querying for a list of results.
+The `~paginate` decorator is used in messages expecting a returned list of results.
 If more than one element in the response message can be paginated, `~paginate` can be used as a suffix to indicate to which element it refers, i.e.
 `results~paginate`.
 This usage is outlined by message type definitions as required.